ska-telescope/ska-sdp-wflow-pointing-offset/docs/src/api/ska_sdp_wflow_pointing_offset/pointing_offset_cli.rst

    * - **end_freq**
      - End frequency in Hz to use
    * - **bw_factor**
-     - Beam width factor for different polarisations.
+     - Beam width factors for different polarisations.